-- Assess your requirements and perform a sizing exercise to determine the quantity and characteristics of the VxRail nodes you require.
-Doing so ensures that you can meet planned workload and targeted use cases.
+Step 1.
+Assess your requirements and perform a sizing exercise to determine the quantity and characteristics of the VxRail nodes you need to meet planned workload and targeted use cases.

-- Determine the number of physical racks that are required to support the quantity and footprint of VxRail nodes to meet workload requirements, including the top-of-rack switches.
+Step 2.
+Determine the number of physical racks needed to support the quantity and footprint of VxRail nodes to meet workload requirements, including the top-of-rack switches.
 Verify that the data center has sufficient floor space, power, and cooling.

-- Two ports might be sufficient in cases where the resource consumption on the cluster is low and does not exceed available bandwidth.
+- Two ports might be sufficient in cases where the resource consumption on the cluster is low and will not exceed available bandwidth.

-- Workloads with a high resource requirement or with a high potential for growth benefit from a four-port deployment.
+- Workloads with a high resource requirement or with a high potential for growth will benefit from a 4-port deployment.
 Resource-intensive networks, such as the vSAN and vMotion networks, benefit from the 4-port option because two ports can be reserved for those demanding networks.

-- The four-port option is required to enable link aggregation of demanding networks for the purposes of load-balancing.
-The two ports that are reserved exclusively for the resource-intensive networks (vSAN and possibly vMotion) are configured into a logical channel to enable load-balancing.
+- The 4-port option is required to enable link aggregation of demanding networks for the purposes of load-balancing.
+In this case, the two ports that are reserved exclusively for the resource-intensive networks (vSAN and possibly vMotion) are configured into a logical channel to enable load-balancing.

-- More than four ports per node can be reserved for VxRail networking.
-This configuration is helpful for cases where certain individual VxRail networks should not share any bandwidth with other VxRail networks.
+- More than four ports per node can be reserved for VxRail networking for cases where it is desirable for certain individual VxRail networks to not share any bandwidth with other VxRail networks.

 - VxRail supports 1 GbE, 10 GbE, 25 GbE, and 100 GbE connectivity options to build the initial cluster.